Windows Security provides the following built-in security options to help protect your device from malicious software attacks.

 To learn more about Core Isolation and memory integrity see Core isolation.

 Your security processor provides additional encryption for your device.

 This is where you’ll find info about the security processor manufacturer and version numbers, as well as about the security processor’s status.
-Select Security processor details, and then on the details page, select Security processor troubleshooting for additional info and options.
+Select Security processor details for additional info and options.